Two young girls go to the cinema and Kenny is off to the dance studio. Retro fiction.

 Kenny glanced over at Tommy before looking back at Penny.
 "What, do you have to lure him with a tube of Smarties?"

 Penny laughed at his comment before continuing.
 "So, will you make an effort in the week then?"

 “No, there is not much free time here anyway during the week.
 And I don't like all that ballroom stuff.
 Not only that, I go to the gym most nights anyway.
 I need to keep myself fit.”

 “It’s a boxing gym.
 I can’t get that here.”

 “I see.
 Is that why you’ve got a black eye?”

 “I haven’t got a black eye.”

-Lynn arrived home from the cinema and her father was sitting in his armchair studying the Radio and TV Times for the evenings viewing.
+Lynn arrived home from the cinema and looked over at her father as he sat in his armchair studying the Radio and TV Times for the evening's viewing.
 He looked up at her.
 “How was the film then, princess?”